serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

     **In any case** this class is capable to parse javascript and css or to render the html by itself .

+## Google: support for mobile results

+Google is now able to parse mobile results.
+All the mobile have been implemented in the same way as the other results and that should be invisible to you except that now you can parse mobile pages.
+The [google parse guide](/search-engine/google/parse-page.md) was updated with new mobile results

 ## Google: CSS Parser